 Mr. Nicholas Power left home in a sailing vessel bound

 When he returned, he frightened his family out of their

-Nicholas Power would take residence in a Providence hotel, living the rest of his days as an outcasted family deserter.
+Nicholas Power took residence in a Providence hotel, living the rest of his days as an outcasted family deserter.
 In 1842, he was imprisoned once again after taking part in the Dorr Rebellion (a Rhode Island civil-war in favor of allowing men without land to vote.
 The legislation in Rhode Island at the time was that a man had to be white and own at least $134 in property in order to vote).
 He served his sentence, was released, and died on April 28, 1844.
-He was buried next to his parents at The North Burial Ground in the Power family lot.
+He was buried next to his parents at the North Burial Ground in the Power family lot.